clykins90/photo_report/README.md

    - When temporary storage is needed, the `/tmp` directory is used (compatible with Vercel)
    - Photos are associated with a specific report
    - Temporary files are automatically cleaned up after processing
+   - Client-generated IDs are used to reliably track files from frontend to backend

 2. **Retrieval**: Photos can be retrieved in two formats:
    - Original: Full-resolution image for detailed viewing and PDF generation